kernelk14/slug/README.md

 / write
 ```

-To put 2 numbers into the stack and flip it you do:
+Variable assigning:
 ```
+put 5 as a
+put 6 as b
++ as c
-put 10 write
+a write
-put 20 write
+b write
-flip write flip write
+c write
 ```
-## WARNING!!!
+# WARNING!!!
 ### This is still in development, do this in your own risk.

 ## Contributing